opencarecc/inpe/README.md

-# In Pe' @ opencare.cc
+# InPe' @ opencare.cc
-In Pe' is a wearable device that detects fall and call for emergecy.
+InPe' is a wearable device that detects fall and call for emergecy.

-In Pe' has been ideated and designed by communities living in the city of Milan (Italy), and developed by [WeMake](http://wemake.cc/) in the framework of the [opencare.cc](http://opencare.cc/) project.
+InPe' has been ideated and designed by communities living in the city of Milan (Italy), and developed by [WeMake](http://wemake.cc/) in the framework of the [opencare.cc](http://opencare.cc/) project.

-In Pe' is open source.
+InPe' is open source.
 Please read below for licensing details.

 ## References
 * More info about the opencare.cc project can be found here <http://opencare.cc>
-* More info about the In Pe' prototype can be found here <http://inpe.opencare.cc>
+* More info about the InPe' prototype can be found here <http://inpe.opencare.cc>
+* Tutorials about InPe' can be found here <https://github.com/opencarecc/inpe/wiki>

 ## Software
-The In Pe' prototype is built on top of the *RePhone* hardware by Seeed Studio.
+The InPe' prototype is built on top of the *RePhone* hardware by Seeed Studio.
-More info on how to get started with the RePhone and the RePhone development environment can be found in the wiki section of the repo *[coming soon...]*
+More info on how to get started with the RePhone and the RePhone development environment can be found in the wiki section of the repo <https://github.com/opencarecc/inpe/wiki>

-In the software folder of the repository are various Arduino *.ino* sketches, all of them can be ran by the RePhone hardware:
+In the **software** folder of the repository are various Arduino *.ino* sketches, all of them can be ran by the RePhone hardware:
-* in the software root folder are the updated main sketches of the In Pe' prototype (the "-Test" version has been implemented for the user testing campaign)
+* in the **software** root folder are the updated main sketches of the InPe' prototype (the "InPe-T\*" versions have been implemented for the user testing campaign)
-* in the utilities folder is a collection of sketches to test, calibrate and debug the hardware.
-They are useful to setup and customize an In Pe', and for developers willing to contribute to the project to learn more about the library.
+* in the **utilities** folder is a collection of sketches to test, calibrate and debug the hardware.
+They are useful to setup and customize an InPe', and for developers willing to contribute to the project to learn more about the library.

 ## Hardware
 In the hardware section of the repository are the source files for the case *[coming soon...]*